car251290/Fullstack-soccer/README.md

 A RESTful API -- also referred to as a RESTful web service or REST API -- is based on representational state transfer (REST), which is an architectural style and approach to communications often used in web services development.

 ## JavaScript
  (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
-JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.
-Read more about JavaScript.
+JavaScript is a prototype-based, multi-paradigm
- Contrary to popular misconception, JavaScript is not "Interpreted Java".
-In a nutshell, JavaScript is a dynamic scripting language supporting prototype based object construction.
-The basic syntax is intentionally similar to both Java and C++ to reduce the number of new concepts required to learn the language.
-Language constructs, such as if statements, for and while loops, and switch and try ... catch blocks function the same as in these languages (or nearly so).

 JavaScript functions are reusable blocks of code that perform a specific task, taking some form of input and returning an output.